Fertility Tests for Men

 - Sperm liquefaction time

-- Semen white blood cells (not always carried out but better if it is).
+- White blood cells or Round cells (not always carried out but better if it is)

 This is a basic panel of nutrient testing but it is a good starting point to ensure that poor sperm health is not being created by a lack of these vital nutrients.